-How To Search an Abandoned Homestead Site Located in Remote Wooded Area
+How To Search a Former Homestead Site Located in Woods, page 5

-When you arrive at the site, focus on the most logical places to conduct your search.
-What matters most is how you analyze your surroundings and deduce what actions made people lose possessions and where.
+When you arrive at the hunt site, survey the site area and the immediate surroundings to determine the full extent of the site.
+First, focus on the most logical places to conduct your search.
+What matters the most is how well you analyze what you see and notice, and deduce what actions caused people to lose coins and other items in the past.

 Though many early houses were built facing the roadway that led to them, some houses were built facing south to catch the winter sun through numerous windows.
 In this case, look for the accumulations of window glass fragments usually visible on the ground surface.

 Another way to locate the front yard is to find the remains of an outhouse pit (a small square or round depression).
-Normally outhouses would be placed to the east of the house, as the prevailing winds would be blowing from the west, or in the backyard, out of view from incoming guests.
+Normally outhouses would be placed to the east of the house, as the prevailing winds would be blowing from the west, or in the backyard, out of public view.

 The flat and large front-step stones also indicate the front of the house, but they, along with flat field or sidewalk stones, very seldom remain at the site.